 In my video production business, Dream Engine, we work with a lot of larger corporates who use Salesforce.
 How can they connect Salesforce with something like Vidcaster?

 Matt Childs: Yeah.
-I think Saleforce plus Vidcaster is a pretty amazing combination.
+I think Salesforce plus Vidcaster is a pretty amazing combination.
 Vidcaster has a couple of integrations with Salesforce depending on how you want to configure it.
 One is the pass contacts from a video lead wall, what we call lead wall, which is really in video form, to Salesforce to create a new lead record.
 If you’re generating leads off the video and these are new, unidentified leads or contacts the that can push directly into Salesforce.

-The other way is to monitor … Or, sorry, relate user behavior to a specific lead or contact within Salesforce.
+The other way is to monitor … Or, sorry, relate user behaviour to a specific lead or contact within Salesforce.
 Vidcaster has a section or an object that is created in the lead record and contact record, it’ll allow the different play events to be streamed.
 They’re graphically represented.
 They’re heat maps.

 If I go to click on, Ryan, on your lead record in Salesforce, I could see all the videos that you watched related to Vidcaster.
 It’ll show the events, it will show me how many you watched, how much of it you watched, and if you rewatched certain things.